 - This tool includes an abbreviation/naming directory called Naming Standards Editor and a logical to RDBMS data type mapping facility called Datatype Standards editor.
 Both of these editors can create customizable entries and ensure basic rule enforcement for data management.

 - After the database engineer has created an effective physical model, the tool can be used to generate a SQL Data Definition language script, which can be directly executed on the RDBMS environment or saved to a file.

 - The version 7 of this tool also has an undo feature available.

 - A unique Bulk editor is also a part of the CA ERwin data modeler.
 This editor enables users to edit a collection of objects in a single editing session.

-An open source desktop oriented multi platform database design tool, Database deployment manager is used by database administrators to create database structures, which are then deployed into an existing database.
+An open-source desktop-oriented multi-platform database design tool, a Database deployment manager is used by database administrators to create database structures, which are then deployed into an existing database.

-By allowing the creation of diagrams, this tools allows the identification of basic relations between the defined structures.
+By allowing the creation of diagrams, these tools allows the identification of basic relations between the defined structures.
 Some features of the tool are:

 1. This tool can be used to create data types, which can be used to create tables.

 2. Allows management of database views and tables.

 3. Allows users to load/save startup for tables from CSV files